 know when materials are due to be returned

 return or renew materials on or before the due date

 Library privileges may not be transferred to another individual.

 Proxy or faculty authorization cards are available for staff using the Library on behalf of a faculty member contact email@example.com for more information.

-Immediate family members of current Caltech faculty, graduate students, and staff may apply for their own borrower’s card if they are age fifteen or older.
+Immediate family members of current Caltech faculty and staff may be proxy borrowers under their Caltech members library accounts.
+Must be fifteen or older.

 All Caltech members and borrowers are expected to hold the provisions of the Caltech Honor code regarding Library regulations.
 Those involved in abuse of privileges will be reported to appropriate departments.